American Literature Research Projects

 of the quest.

-daughters of the original colonists needed new land of their own
+the sons and daughters of the original colonists needed new land of

-hunters, and scouts, but the wilderness was peopled by hostile
+scouts, but the wilderness was peopled by hostile tribes in alliance

 Thomas Jefferson believed that the opening of abundant territories